moniker0/animal_shelter_data_analysis/README.md

   •	Load, clean, and process the data into structured formats.

   •	Generate insights on:

-      o	Breeds with the best survival rate over multiple years. o	Impact of intake type on animal outcomes.
+      - Breeds with the best survival rate over multiple years.

+      - Impact of intake type on animal outcomes.

 Refer to the attached documents for details: